 Fear Dearg / Far Darrig

 A Far Darrig or Fear Dearg is another faerie from Irish mythology.
-The name Far Darrig means Red Man and the fairies were named as such because they are said to wear a red coat and cap.
-These types of faeries are also sometimes known as Rat Boys, as they are rather fat and have dark, hairy skin, long snouts and skinny tails.
+Far Darrig means Red Man and the fairies were named as such because they were said to wear red coats and caps.
+These types of faeries are also sometimes known as Rat Boys, as they are fat and have dark, hairy skin, long snouts and skinny tails.

 According to Irish folk tales, the Far Darrig is a solitary fairy, like the leprechaun, that is described as the “most sluttish, slouching, jeering, mischievous phantom”.

-The Far Darrig is also described as the one who “busies himself with practical joking, especially with gruesome joking”, like replacing babies with changelings.
-They are also said to cause nightmares and give bad luck.
+The Far Darrig is also described as “busy himself with practical joking, especially with gruesome joking,” like replacing babies with changelings.
+They are also said to cause nightmares and bring bad luck.

 However, they can also give good luck to those who pass through their practical jokes unscathed or take them in good humour.
 They also reward those who offer them hospitality.